-TMU 2019-2020 Degree Program Checklist: BS in Criminal Justice Concentration in Law Enforcement April 25, 2019 new Page 173-2
+TMU 2021-2022 Degree Program Checklist: BS in Criminal Justice Concentration in Law Enforcement March 18th, 2021 Page 2-2

 Truett McConnell University Bachelor of Science in Criminal Justice Law Enforcement Concentration Math Competent Curriculum Outline

 \\In order to complete this degree program in four (4) years, students need to have been granted exemption by examination or taken and passed, with a C or above, Mathematics Review and Beginning Algebra (MA 098), Intermediate Algebra (MA 099), before entering the fall semester of their Freshman year.
 If any of these math are required (MA 098, MA 099) prior to entrance to MA 102, this degree program may require extra time to complete.
 In addition any students that drop or withdraw from courses, may require additional time to complete the degree program.
 You should follow this outline (Math Competent) if you have the ability to enter MA 102 your Freshman year.